 About the event

-The Engineering and Physical Science Research Council (EPSRC) are running an engineering net zero week (both in person and online) to celebrate research being undertaken to achieve net zero ambitions.
+The Engineering and Physical Science Research Council (EPSRC) hosted an engineering net zero week (both in person and online) to celebrate research being undertaken to achieve net zero ambitions.

-The Engineering Net Zero week will be an opportunity to:
+The Engineering Net Zero week was an opportunity to:

 - bring researchers, industry leaders and policy makers together to reflect on and raise awareness of the EPSRC investments made in this space